 Northwest Hydraulic Consultants (NHC) was retained to prepare a Channel Migration Zone (CMZ) Study, which was completed in February 2013.
 Snohomish County Surface Water Management staff conducted the hydraulic modeling during 2013; the report was completed in September 2013.
 Information from the modeling and the required CMZ study is essential for designing the bridge.

-Construction is currently underway on the Pilchuck River Bridge 581 and is estimated to be completed by the fall of 2016.
+Construction is currently underway on the Pilchuck River Bridge 581 and is estimated to be completed by the end of January 2017.
+Final paving and environmental mitigation work will take place in the spring and summer of 2017.